AJlearner46/Fraud-Detection-/README.md

 Below there's a table with the capacity of the model to learn.

 ![Screenshot 2023-09-21 223534](https://github.com/AJlearner46/Fraud-Detection-/assets/99804336/e0fdaf88-6f38-41fb-966c-fd084944c12a)

-It's possible to determinize the capacity of the model to generalize using unseen data.
-In other words, capcity of the model to classify new data as shown.
+capcity of the model to classify new data (unseen data) as shown.

 ![Screenshot 2023-09-21 223603](https://github.com/AJlearner46/Fraud-Detection-/assets/99804336/45b5fa2a-ee7e-42ad-8a2a-b6f1a470e9a6)